What Makes A Compelling Elevator Speech:

 pain relief = relevance

-Relevance makes a compelling elevator speech.
-Pain makes it relevant.
+Relevance makes an elevator speech compelling.
+Genuine understanding of the pain you can relieve demonstrates relevance to any listener.
 That’s why Jeannette would be wiser to say something like this: “You know, a lot of companies in this area are having quite a tough time finding good people to hire.
 Then, it can be frustrating to keep a good team together.
 Of course, letting people go can cause lost sleep, too.
-As a certified Human Resources Consultant, I help to make life easier for senior managers.
+As a Certified Human Resources Professional, I help to make life easier for senior managers.
 Can you relate to that?”

 If your babysitter’s parents had just divulged their hiring woes, would you ask Jeannette for her card?
 If your neighbour had recently lamented having to lay off workers, would you ask Jeannette for her card?
 If you were frustrated about office politics affecting performance among your own employees, would you ask Jeannette for her card?